georgebyte/georgebyte.com/_posts/2017-08-12-a-tale-of-a-software-engineer-the-beginnings.md

 ---
 layout: post
-title: 'A tale of a software engineer: The beginnings'
+title: "A tale of a software engineer: The beginnings"
-description: 'My journey from a curious child to a (still curious) full stack web engineer.'
+description: "My journey from a curious child to a (still curious) full stack web engineer."
 ---

 <p class="post-excerpt">